brbfreitas/website-academic/content/cv/05-reviewer.md

 ---

 **Journals**
-  <br>Reviewer for Ecography, F1000Research, The Journal of Raptor Research, and Molecular & Cellular Biomechanics
+  <br>Reviewer for Bioacoustics, Biotropica, Ecography, F1000Research, The Journal of Raptor Research, and Molecular & Cellular Biomechanics
   <br>

 **Grants**